The RootsGuard Clean Standard™

 - No synthetic fragrance or undisclosed compounds

-Instead, formulas are built using plant-derived actives and skin-identical biomimetic ingredients that are recognised by the skin and compatible with its natural biology — focusing not only on immediate safety, but on long-term skin health and total exposure load over time.
+Formulas are built using plant-derived actives and skin-identical ingredients that the skin recognises and is compatible with — with an eye not only on immediate cleanliness, but on long-term skin health.

 About skin biology